amida-tech/blue-button/docs/sections/encounters.md

         findings: [{
             "name": {type: string, required: true},
             "code": {type: string, required: true},
-            "code_system": {type:string, required: true}
+            "code_system_name": {type:string, required: true}
         }]
      }
 ```

 ####Notes
-- Root name, code and code_system can be translated using translation objects.
+- Root name, code and code_system_name can be translated using translation objects.
 - Location name is optional in the specification but required in this model.
 - Specification supports multiple addresses for a single location.
 This model does not.
 - Finding might have a date range, a timestamp, or an additional coded value.
 These are currently are not supported.